DrOneEyed/NGO-Guard/README.md

 # NGO-Guard
-We are a team which is passionate about resolving social issues through our programming endeavours.
-Our newest project takes in account for monitoring all the fradulent NGOs used for money laundering, utilising funds donated for a social cause.
-Our project, NGOGuard utilises various data points to rate various NGOs for legitimacy.
+Resolving social issues through our programming endeavors.
+This project takes in account for monitoring all the fraudulent NGOs used for money laundering, utilizing funds donated for a social cause.
+NGOGuard utilizes various data points to rate various NGOs for legitimacy.

 ## Installation
 Instal PHP 8.0.19 or above